vishwasourab/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

+This dataset contains data about bank telemarketing.
+The dataset has 21 columns and about 32000 rows.
+We're trying to predict the column named 'y' which has two class possibilities (yes, no).
+There is heavy class imbalance in the dataset.
+There are less than 3200 'yes' records which accounts to around 10% of the total rows.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

+The best performing model was a VotingEnsemble model built by AutoML.
+This has an accuracy of 91.72%.
+The model used the engineered features.
+The numerical features were imputed using the mean and the categorical were label encoded and vectorized.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**